g0goTAS/dr-sudoku-router/README.md

 # How to run the different sections?

 ## tsp.py
 This file calculates the fastest paths for each of the puzzles.
-It generates a .pxl file containing the fastest paths, and a .txt file containing logs about the results.
+It contains the meat of the computation, performing traveling salesman algorithms.
+It generates a pickle .pkl file containing the fastest paths, and a .txt file containing some logs about the results.
+See docstrings within this file for more information.

 Here's the optional parameters that it can take: